ram619prasad/nginx/index.md

 - can be specified multiple times.
 - inherited by default in child contexts.
 - can be over-ridden in child context.
+- access_logs, fastcgi_param can be best examples of array directives.

 Example: